 Certified payroll comes with a long list of requirements, including the weekly submission of certified payroll reports.
-These reports must contain specific information for each worker, including which projects they worked on, which work classifications they worked under, wages and fringe benefits, and how many hours they worked each day.
+These reports must contain specific information for each worker.
+This includes which projects they worked on and which work classifications they worked under.
+It also includes wages and fringe benefits and how many hours they worked each day.

 Certified payroll reports are intended to show the DOL and federal agencies that may review them that workers have received the correct wages and fringe benefits.
 Additionally, these reports must be numbered and submitted weekly even if no work was done.
 These two requirements, numbering certified payroll reports and how to handle no-work weeks, are common areas of confusion.